Mervin Ray Hughes

-Mervin Ray Hughes (born January 27, 1969), known as The Serial Shooter, is an American serial killer who committed at least eight drive-by shootings during a two-week period in Oakland in January 1999, killing two and injuring ten.
-Previously been convicted of manslaughter in a 1986 shooting death and suspected of killing a man in 1992, Hughes was sentenced to death in 2005 and remains on death row.
+Mervin Ray Hughes (born January 27, 1969), known as The Serial Shooter, is an American serial killer who committed a series of drive-by shootings in Oakland, California, in January 1999, killing two people and injuring several others.
+He had previously been convicted of manslaughter in a 1986 shooting death and was suspected of killing a man in another city in 1992.
+Hughes was found guilty of his known crimes and was sentenced to death in 2005.

 Murders

 On September 16, 1986, Hughes, then 17, shot 38-year-old Jesse Clarence Dunlap in Oakland during a drug-related dispute.
 Dunlap was rushed to Highland Hospital where he died from his injuries.
 Hughes was quickly arrested and convicted of involuntary manslaughter, receiving a sentence of eight years in prison.
 He was released sometime before 1992 but was later arrested for the murder of a man in another city, but that case was later dropped after alleged witnesses refused to testify.